-• Parents/guardians must present state-issued photo identification to sign out a student from Lower School

-Siblings in grades 6-12 must provide a note from their parent/guardian authorizing them to pick up a younger sibling from Parent Pick-Up.

-- Once students are on school buses, school staff will not remove them from their bus for any reason. - To request a change in a Lower School student's end of the day transportation method home, parents/guardians must call the Lower School Office (816-412-9230) before 12:00 Noon.
+- Parents/guardians must present state-issued photo identification to sign out a student from Lower School - Siblings in grades 6-12 must provide a note from their parent/guardian authorizing them to pick up a younger sibling from Parent Pick-Up. - Once students are on school buses, school staff should not remove them from their bus for any reason without approval from the Operations Manager or COO. - To request a change in a Lower School student's end of the day transportation method home, parents/guardians must call the Lower School Office (816-412-9230) before 12:00 Noon.

-Lower School administration will not excuse students from class during the end of the day transition time, 2:00 p.m. - 2:40 p.m.
+Lower School administration will not excuse students from class during the end of the day transition time, 2:00 p.m. - 2:35 p.m.